B Blengi docs

 When NOT to commit a stale bundle

-resources/css/, or any Inertia page, rebuild and re-stage
+Whenever you edit a file under resources/js/, resources/css/, or any Inertia page, rebuild and re-stage the SSR bundle in the same commit:

 npm run build